aio-libs/aiohttp-demos/docs/tutorial.rst

     ======== Running on http://0.0.0.0:8080 ========
     (Press CTRL+C to quit)

-Open the link in browser... and it returns ``404: Not Found``.
-To show something more meaningful let's create a route and a view.
+Next, open the displayed link in a browser.
+It returns a ``404: Not Found`` error.
+To show something more meaningful than an error, let's create a route and a view.

 .. _aiohttp-demos-polls-views: